There are new attack logs for anomaly detection model violations. The anomaly detection log has the following sub-types:

 If the attack reported by the model is wrongly detected as an anomaly and should be categorized to regular traffic, you can click This is not a threat!.
 The system will include this newly added sample into the sample set and rebuild the model, so that the traffic which has the similar characteristics with this sample will not be reported as attacks anymore.

 This process may take one or two minutes, and FortiWeb will not detect machine-learning anomalies at this process.

 The added samples will be displayed as Additional Samples in the Parameter View.

 Adjust machine-learning model

 You can adjust an anomaly detection model by clicking the Operation button.
-It has two options: Refresh the Model and Goto Argument Setting.
+It has three options: Rebuild the Model, Relearn the Model, and Goto Argument Setting.

 Clicking this button to display the dialog where you can adjust the argument related to anomaly detection.